 - Barbell Curls: 3 sets of 10 reps

-- Bent knee sit-up: 3 sets until failure
+- Bent Knee Sit-Ups: 3 sets until failure

 As you can see, it’s a super simple training method, and it’s best performed on alternate days to allow for ample recovery.
 However, Schwarzenegger still recommends this to anyone just starting in the gym.
 It’s a great way to build overall strength and targets every muscle.

 Keeping your first real routine simple (such as this or the 5×5 method) makes it much easier to track your progress.
 And it’s an excellent training method for people with limited time.

-This improves your pressing stress when you work the antagonist muscles (back) between your sets.
-It’s essential to allow adequate rest between around 2-3 minutes to reduce muscular fatigue.
+Thus, this improves your pressing ability when you work the antagonist muscles (back) between your sets.
+It’s essential to allow adequate rest between 2-3 minutes to reduce muscular fatigue.

 Another critical factor is to ensure that you’re training both the agonist and antagonist on the same plane of motion.
 Some pairing examples include:

 - Vertical bench press – Barbell Rows